localstack/docs/content/en/getting-started/auth-token/index.md

 ### License Server Unreachable

-LocalStack attempts offline activation if the license server is inaccessible, but this necessitates re-activation every 24 hours.
-Log output might indicate that your machine cannot resolve the domain of the LocalStack API.
-You can this by using a tool like `dig`:
+LocalStack initiates offline activation when the license server is unreachable, requiring re-activation every 24 hours.
+Log output may indicate issues with your machine resolving the LocalStack API domain, which can be verified using a tool like `dig`:

 {{< command >}}
 $ dig api.localstack.cloud